tiagostutz/java-code-assignment/QUESTIONS.md

 ```
 ----
-3. Given that you have limited time and resources for implementing tests for this project, what would be your approach/plan implementing those?
-Why?
+3. Given the need to balance thorough testing with time and resource constraints, how would you prioritize and implement tests for this project?
+Which types of tests would you focus on, and how would you ensure test coverage remains effective over time?

 **Answer:**
 ```txt